Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

 For the proof of Corollary \ref{COR:inactive_leakage} see Section \ref{SUBSEC:inactive_leakage_proof}.
-According to the above, if any of the leakage thresholds $L_j$, $j=1,2$ surpasses the critical value from \eqref{EQ:maximal_leakage_Lj}, the corresponding inner bound remains unchanged if $L_j$ is further increased, and is therefore equivalent to the region where $L_j\to\infty$.
+According to the above, if any of the leakage thresholds $L_j$, $j=1,2$ surpasses the critical value from \eqref{EQ:maximal_leakage_Lj}, then the corresponding inner bound remains unchanged if $L_j$ is further increased, and is therefore equivalent to the region where $L_j\to\infty$.

-\begin{remark} Corollary \ref{COR:inactive_leakage} specifies a condition for $L_1$ and/or $L_2$ being inactive for each input probability.
-Getting a condition for the inactivity of the thresholds with respect to the entire region $\tilde{\mathcal{R}}_{\mathrm{I}}(L_1,L_2)$ from \eqref{EQ:region_nocommon_afterunion} is a more challenging task.
-Identifying such a condition involves identifying which input distributions achieve the boundary of $\tilde{\mathcal{R}}_{\mathrm{I}}(L_1,L_2)$.
-Although, in some communication scenarios this identification is possible (e.g., for the MIMO Gaussian BC with or without secrecy requirements the boundary achieving distributions are Gaussian vectors \cite{Weingarten_MIMOBC2006,Poor_Shamai_Gaussian_MIMOBC_Secrecy2010,Ulukus_GaussianBCCommon2012,Chandra_Gauss_BC2014,Goldfeld_MIMOBC_Secrecy2016}), but the structure of the optimizing distribution is unknown in general.
+\begin{remark}[Application of Corollary \ref{COR:inactive_leakage}] Corollary \ref{COR:inactive_leakage} specifies a condition for $L_1$ and/or $L_2$ being inactive for each input probability.
+Getting a condition for the inactivity of the thresholds with respect to the entire region $\tilde{\mathcal{R}}_{\mathsf{I}}(L_1,L_2)$ from \eqref{EQ:region_nocommon_afterunion} is a more challenging task.
+Identifying such a condition involves identifying which input distributions achieve the boundary of $\tilde{\mathcal{R}}_{\mathsf{I}}(L_1,L_2)$.
+In some communication scenarios this is possible, e.g., for the MIMO Gaussian BC with or without secrecy requirements the boundary achieving distributions are Gaussian vectors \cite{Weingarten_MIMOBC2006,Poor_Shamai_Gaussian_MIMOBC_Secrecy2010,Ulukus_GaussianBCCommon2012,Chandra_Gauss_BC2014,Goldfeld_MIMOBC_Secrecy2016}.
+However, the structure of the optimizing distribution is unknown in general.

-The merit of Corollary \ref{COR:inactive_leakage} is reflected when explicitly calculating $\tilde{\mathcal{R}}_{\mathrm{I}}(L_1,L_2)$ for a given BC.
-One can then identify the optimizing distribution (e.g., by means of an analytical characterization or via an exhaustive search), and can, in turn, calculate the maximum of $L_j^\star(P_{U_0,U_1,U_2,X})$ over those distributions.
+The merit of Corollary \ref{COR:inactive_leakage} becomes clear when explicitly calculating $\tilde{\mathcal{R}}_{\mathsf{I}}(L_1,L_2)$.
+One can then identify the optimizing distribution, e.g., by means of an analytical characterization or via an exhaustive search.
+In turn, one can calculate the maximum of $L_j^\star(Q_{U_0,U_1,U_2,X})$ over those distributions.
 Denoting by $L_j^\star$ this maximal value, if $L_j<L_j^\star$ then increasing $L_j$ will further shrink the region.
-If, on the other hand, $L_j\geq L_j^\star$, then the region remains unchanged even if $L_j$ further grows.
-This notion is demonstrated in Section \ref{SEC:example}, where we calculate the $(L_1,L_2)$-leakage-capacity region of the Blackwell BC. \end{remark}
+If, on the other hand, $L_j\geq L_j^\star$, then the region remains unchanged even if $L_j$ grows.
+This idea is demonstrated in Section \ref{SEC:example} where we calculate the $(L_1,L_2)$-leakage-capacity region of the Blackwell BC. \end{remark}

 Next, we state an outer bound on $\mathcal{C}(L_1,L_2)$.
 A proof of Theorem \ref{TM:outer_bound} is given in Section \ref{SUBSEC:outer_proof}.